MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing Financial Access
+Future-Proofing Financial Access (Magnificent 4)

 Financial access is more than a convenience—in an economy that’s 70% consumer spending, it’s a foundation for economic growth, upward mobility, and long-term prosperity.
 While technology has helped improve access, more than 1.4 billion adults worldwide remain unbanked, and many more rely on costly alternatives such as check-cashing services or payday loans.
 In the United States alone, an estimated 20% of households are underbanked, limiting their ability to save for emergencies, build credit, or access affordable lending.
 These gaps are not merely a challenge for individuals; they limit small business formation, dampen consumer spending, and slow economic growth.